michal-harish/donut/README.md

 WORK
 --------------------
+- TODO bootstrap fetcher could be stopped after it is caught up provided the delta fetcher updates the local state
 - TODO librebind + jprofiler
 - TODO before submitting to yarn, check if the appName is already running on cluster
 - TODO LZ4ConcurrentHashMap - linked lz4 blocks with parallel expiring structure of uncompressed blocks